 The winner of a 2003 Lowell Thomas Travel Journalism award for investigative reporting from the Society of American Travel Writers Foundation for his in-depth reporting on the privacy of travel records, Hasbrouck has been in the forefront of efforts to protect the freedom to travel (as a human right recognized and guaranteed by international human rights law as well as as the First Amendment to the U.S Constitution), the privacy of travellers, and their right to control how their personal travel records are used by travel companies and government agencies.
-He has testified before the Dept. of Transportation Advisory Committee for Aviation Consumer Protection, the TSA, the DHS Data Privacy and Integrity Advisory Committee of the Department of Homeland Security, the California Senate and Assembly, the Canadian House of Commons, and the European Parliament, and has been consulted as a travel privacy, civil liberties, and human rights expert by Congressional and Parliamentary staff and government privacy and data protection agencies in the USA, Canada, and Europe, in addition to his work with the Identity Project (part of the First Amendment Project).
+He has testified before the Dept. of Transportation Advisory Committee for Aviation Consumer Protection, the TSA, the DHS Data Privacy and Integrity Advisory Committee, the California Senate and Assembly, the Canadian House of Commons, and the European Parliament, in addition to his work with the Identity Project (part of the First Amendment Project).
 He has contributed articles on travel and privacy to Privacy Journal and Privacy International's Privacy and Human Rights yearbook, and Privacy Laws & Business International Report, and has participated in numerous U.S. Federal and European Commission regulatory proceedings.
 Hasbrouck has provided declarations as an expert witness on airline reservations technology, data, and business practices in successful public interest and consumer litigation and arbitration against government agencies, airlines, and other travel companies in both the USA and Canada.

 Hasbrouck is a passionate, articulate, and dedicated defender of travellers' rights.
 His consumer and civil rights advocacy has earned him praise and respect from his readers, supporters, and allies, and the personal animus of both politicians and businesses he has criticized.
 Industry commentators and politicans have denounced him on the op-ed pages of The New York Times (as a "yuppie") and the Wall Street Journal (as a "privocrat"), while internal e-mail messages between high-level TSA and DHS officials, later released in response to requests under the Freedom Of Information Act, call him everything from "a well-known Privacy Advocate" to "crazy as a loon" and "impossible to deal with".